hylobates-lar/coloring_book_frontend/README.md

 Welcome to Color by Nature: A National Parks Digital Coloring Book!

 I built this app for my Flatiron School final project with a desire to create something that brought together several things I love: nature, color, visuals, interactivity, and creativity.
 I love how creativity and technology can come together to create amazing products that bring joy to users, and this was something I really wanted to explore.
-I also liked that this project pushed me to learn new tools that I hadn't experienced yet, such as working with svgs, Redux, React Hooks, Auth and additional experience with custom CSS.
+I also liked that this project pushed me to learn new tools that I hadn't experienced yet, such as working with SVGs, Redux, React Hooks, Auth and additional experience with custom CSS.

 Ideally I would also love to use this app to provide fundraising support for the National Parks Foundation.
 I am constantly in awe of the incredible natural beauty that exists within our national parks, and sincerely hope they will continue to remain protected forever.
 I would love for each completed/colored-in photo to trigger a small donation to support this cause.